 2. Reflection Paper detailing your experience/activities at the institution (be specific, include relevant names and facts, include any publications or texts)

-Due: Last day of classes (submit via d2l course dropbox)
+Due: Last day of classes (submit via Canvas course under Assignments)

 NO LATE PAPERS ACCEPTED

-3. A formal evaluation of your performance written to the Internship Coordinator) by your internship supervisor.
+3. A formal evaluation of your performance by your internship supervisor.